V-Sekai/manuals/features/00_play_latest.md

-# Download the latest development artifacts
+# Play the latest build

 Updated 2022-10-15